Allosteric regulation: Synthetic allosteric systems

 In many multivalent supramolecular systems direct interaction between bound ligands can occur, which can lead to large cooperativities.
 Most common is such a direct interaction between ions in receptors for ion-pairs.
-This cooperatitiy is often also referred to as allostery, even though conformational changes here are not necessarily triggering binding events.
+This cooperativity is often also referred to as allostery, even though conformational changes here are not necessarily triggering binding events.

 Online resources

 Allosteric Database

 Allostery is a direct and efficient means for regulation of biological macromolecule function, produced by the binding of a ligand at an allosteric site topographically distinct from the orthosteric site.
 Due to the often high receptor selectivity and lower target-based toxicity, allosteric regulation is also expected to play an increasing role in drug discovery and bioengineering.
 The AlloSteric Database (ASD) provides a central resource for the display, search and analysis of the structure, function and related annotation for allosteric molecules.
 Currently, ASD contains allosteric proteins from more than 100 species and modulators in three categories (activators, inhibitors, and regulators).
 Each protein is annotated with detailed description of allostery, biological process and related diseases, and each modulator with binding affinity, physicochemical properties and therapeutic area.
 Integrating the information of allosteric proteins in ASD should allow the prediction of allostery for unknown proteins, to be followed with experimental validation.
 In addition, modulators curated in ASD can be used to investigate potential allosteric targets for a query compound, and can help chemists to implement structure modifications for novel allosteric drug design.